Zhichen6/zhichen6.github.io/_pages/team.md

 <div class="page__content" markdown="1">

-**Dr. Zhichen Liu** is an Assistant Professor in the Department of Civil Engineering at Stony Brook University.
-She received her Ph.D. in Civil Engineering from the University of Michigan in 2025, advised by [Prof. Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/), and has published as first author in leading journals including *Transportation Science*.
+**Zhichen Liu** is an Assistant Professor in Civil Engineering at Stony Brook University.
+Her research focuses on innovating next-generation modeling and computational tools for mobility and logistics systems, with an emphasis on connectivity, electrification, and automation.

+She received her Ph.D. in Civil Engineering and her M.S. in Industrial and Operations Engineering from the University of Michigan in 2025 and 2024 respectively, where she was advised by [Prof. Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/).
+She earned her B.Eng. in Transportation Engineering from Southeast University in 2020 and was a Research Assistant at NYU Shanghai before beginning her doctorate.
+She previously served as a Visiting Scientist at General Motors.
-#### Education

-- Ph.D., Civil Engineering, University of Michigan (2025)
-- M.S., Industrial and Operations Engineering, University of Michigan (2024)
-- B.Eng., Transportation Engineering, Southeast University, China (2020)

-#### Professional Experience

-- Assistant Professor, Department of Civil Engineering, Stony Brook University (September 2025 – present)
-- Visiting Scientist, General Motors, Warren, MI (July – November 2023)
-- Research Assistant, NYU Shanghai, Civil Engineering (August 2020 – May 2021)

-#### Awards

-- Helene M. Overly Memorial Scholarship, WTS International Foundation (2025) — sole global recipient
-- Rackham Predoctoral Fellowship, University of Michigan

-#### Editorial Service

-Reviewer for *Transportation Science*, *Transportation Research Part B/C/E*, *IEEE Transactions on Intelligent Transportation Systems*, *IEEE Transactions on Control Systems Technology*, *Transportation Research Record*, and other leading journals in the field.
+Dr. Liu is a recipient of the Rackham Predoctoral Fellowship and was honored as the sole global awardee of the prestigious **Helene M. Overly Memorial Scholarship (2025)** by the WTS International Foundation for her contributions to research and community service.
+She serves as a reviewer for *Transportation Science*, *Transportation Research Part B/C/E*, *IEEE Transactions on Intelligent Transportation Systems*, *IEEE Transactions on Control Systems Technology*, and *Transportation Research Record*.

 </div>